mayskyfire/blur-hour/README.md

 ## 🎯 Features

 - **Shot or Not Swipe**: Tinder-style swipe interface with custom "Shot" interaction
+- **Live Photo Feed**: Capture and share real-time photos in the venue with 6-hour expiry
 - **Real-time Matching**: Instant matches when both users swipe right
 - **Ephemeral Chat**: Messages expire after 6 hours for privacy
 - **Venue-based**: Users only see others in the same venue